Click here to read the first part of this trip.

 |Horton Park Outstation||At the Gorge Lookout|

 At 12:25 pm we arrive at Mount King Tank which is a nice spot to look for birdlife.
-We have lunch here, I make a Mongolian lamb wrap.
+We have lunch here, I make a Mongolian lamb wrap for Ian and myself.
 We leave at 12:55 pm and after a short stop at South Myers Tank (where there is a bird hide), we cross over the Silver City Highway to go on the Gorge Loop Road.
 At 1:35 pm we stop at Horton Park Outstation.
 This small building was an outstation of the much larger Mount Wood Station.
 There is an even older ruins near the road.
 The remaining building is an interesting example of a not as prosperous property building.

 |The whim at Mt Wood||Inside the Mt Wound Shearing Shed|